LilyButler/NeuronBand/README.md

 # NeuronBand
-Neural circuits, neuronal conductivity and technologies
+This project is about the neural circuits, neuronal conductivity and technologies.
+For modeling of neural circuits is advantageous to use the program which was created by the University of Pennsylvania.

 <h2> NeuronC </h2>